 - All photos are copyrighted.
 Do not use my photos to sell or advertise your products.

 - Do not copy, sell or readjust pattern.

 - If you share this pattern, link directly back to http://www.southerndaycrochet.com.

 - You may sell products made from my patterns.
 I do ask that you credit my blog on your Etsy/websites as well as on all social media outlets by tagging me on Instagram (Southern Day Crochet) & on Facebook (Southern Day Crochet).
 Please use #southerndaycrochet for a chance to be featured on my Instagram as well!
 I love to see your work!!

-I hope you found this tutorial helpful.
+I hope you found this tutorial helpful & fun.
 Thank you for taking the time to check it out!
-Please send questions or comments to the email address below.
-Happy bow making & God bless you all, crafty friends!!